Updated April 24, 2026

 - Renewal: Continuing education requirements vary by state.
 Typically 12-24 CE hours per renewal cycle.
 Some states accept national certification renewal in lieu of separate CE.

-No interstate compact exists for this career.
-You will need a separate license in each state where you practice.
+No interstate compact exists for medical laboratory technicians.
+You will need separate licensure in each state where you practice if that state requires it.

 Compensation